Julie Carp: Storylines

 Julie decides she would like to foster children to fill the void in her life and talks Brian into the idea.
 The pair meet with a children's social worker and Julie is delighted to be informed that she is an ideal candidate.
 Brian tells Julie that the fostering application has been declined, unaware he withdrew it.
 Her nephew, Todd Grimshaw (Bruno Langley) tells Julie that Brian does not want to foster and has got a new job in Wales.
 Upset, Julie ends the relationship but he attempts to persuade her to change her mind and join him in Wales.
 When she discovers that he withdrew the adoption application, she orders him to leave her alone.
 Brian then leaves for Wales but Julie misses him.
-Julie later allows Dennis to move in and he comes up with a plan to reconcile with his wife, Rita Tanner (Barbara Knox).
+Julie later allows Dennis to move in and he comes up with a plan to reconcile with his wife, Rita (Barbara Knox).
 Dennis and Julie stage a public argument which ends in Julie throwing Dennis out knowing that Rita will take pity on him.
 Julie plays along to help Dennis, but Julie accidentally tells Norris Cole (Malcolm Hebden).
 Norris informs Rita and she confronts Julie.
 When Rita ends her marriage to Dennis, he fights Norris then leaves Weatherfield.

 Julie later begins a relationship with Dev, which annoys the Alahans' nanny Mary Taylor (Patti Clare).
 Julie and Mary argue regularly until Dev reveals they are upsetting his children, Aadi (Zennon Ditchett) and Asha (Tanisha Gorey).
 Julie and her colleagues are involved in a mini bus crash traveling to an awards ceremony.
 The driver, Steve McDonald (Simon Gregson), avoids boy races but veers off the road and crashes.
 Julie, Steve and Sean Tully (Antony Cotton) are the first to regain consciousness but Steve flees, leaving Julie and Sean to deal with the injured and Julie pulls her friends from the wreckage.
 Tracy Barlow (Kate Ford) saves Carla Connor (Alison King) just before the minibus falls off a cliff.